rray336/chat-trm/README.md

 A recursive reasoning language model that applies transformer blocks iteratively to refine predictions, achieving parameter efficiency through weight reuse rather than layer stacking.

+> **Note**: Basic conversational chat capability has been added via supervised fine-tuning!
+The model can now respond to simple greetings, questions, and follow conversation structure.
+This is a proof-of-concept with a small synthetic dataset - see the [Chat Fine-Tuning](#2-chat-fine-tuning-new) section below for details.

 ## What This Project Does

 Chat-TRM is a text completion model inspired by the Tiny Recursive Model (TRM) architecture, adapted for autoregressive language generation.
 Instead of stacking many transformer layers, the model uses **recursive reasoning**: a small number of transformer blocks are applied multiple times, allowing the model to iteratively refine its predictions.